-The officer to run a battery of tests on the driver to determine
+The officer is supposed to run a battery of tests on the driver to determine:

 - Whether the person’s ability to drive is impaired and,